OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-loading-spinner/README.md

 # 🐞 Creating a Pure CSS Loading Spinner

-This document details the creation of a simple, visually appealing loading spinner using only CSS.
-No JavaScript is required.
-This example utilizes CSS animations and transformations to achieve the spinning effect.
+This document details the creation of a simple, yet visually appealing loading spinner using only CSS.
+No JavaScript is required!
+This example uses CSS3 animations and transformations.

-## Description of the Styling
+**Description of the Styling:**

-The spinner consists of a single element styled to look like a set of rotating bars.
-The key to the animation is the `@keyframes` rule, which defines the animation sequence, and the `animation` property, which applies the animation to the element.
-Transformations (`rotate`) are used to create the spinning effect, and box-shadow creates a subtle three-dimensional appearance.
+This loading spinner consists of four circles arranged in a square.
+Each circle rotates independently, creating a dynamic and visually engaging loading animation.
+The styling utilizes CSS variables for easy customization of colors and sizes.
+The animation is smooth and subtle, suitable for various contexts.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>